Md-Roni024/JavaScript-Assignment/Readme.md

    git clone https://github.com/Md-Roni024/JavaScript-Assignmen
    ```
 4. **Run project:**
-   - Open terminal, navigate to client directory and then type
+   - Open terminal, navigate to index.html directory and then type
    ```
        code .
        Then run index.html and it will open in browser